aliceblock/vuepress-theme/README.md

-# @vuepress/theme-default
+# vuepress-theme

-> theme-default for vuepress
+> Enhanced layout and style for vuepress blog

 ## Plugins